 My custom itineraries include information on popular landmarks, restaurants, and hidden corners that most tourists miss.
 As part of my services, I also create suggestions on flights, hotels and activities.

 Where to stay: Wellness Hotel Alpenhof

-Located at the foothills of the legendary Matterhorn mountain, Zermatt is a famous resort in the canton Valais, that is a popular stop on many travelers’ Switzerland itinerary.
+Located at the foothills of the legendary Matterhorn, Zermatt is a famous resort in the canton Valais, that is a popular stop for many travelers who come to Switzerland.

 Here you can ski in the middle of the summer, reach the dizzying heights thanks to the wonders of the Swiss engineering, or climb one of the world’s most famous mountains.